alexdevero/alex-devero-blog/__drafts__/draft--maps-in-javascript.md

 ## Removing values from maps

 When you want to remove values from maps the process is simple.
-There is a method you have use called `delete()`.
+There is a method you have to use called `delete()`.
 This method accepts one parameter, the key of the key-value pair you want to remove.
 If the deletion is successful, the `delete()` method will return `true`.
 If the key doesn't exist, it will return `false`.

 One thing to remember about `delete()` method is that it works only with one key at the time.
 You can't pass in multiple keys.
 If you try it the `delete()` method will remove only the first key.
 It will ignore the rest.